litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.k8sProbe</code> allows developers to specify the custom k8s probe.
-It will use gvr(group, version, resource), namespace and fieldselector to check for kubernetes native resources.</td>
+  <td>The <code>.k8sProbe</code> allows developers to list K8s resources (native or custom) as as part of the entry/exit criteria.
+It accepts the gvr (group, version, resource), namespace and fieldselector as inputs filter the desired resources.</td>
 </tr>
 </table>